 Surgery for osteosarcoma

 A pathologist will look at the removed tissue under a microscope to see if the margins (outer edges) contain cancer cells.
 If cancer cells are seen at the edges of the tissue, the margins are called positive.
 Positive margins can mean that some cancer was left behind.
 When no cancer cells are seen at the edges of the tissue, the margins are said to be negative, clean, or clear.
-A wide excision with clean margins minimizes the risk that the cancer will grow back where it started.
+A wide excision with clean margins helps limit the risk that the cancer will grow back where it started.

 The type of surgery done depends on the location of the tumor.
 Although all operations to remove osteosarcomas are complex, tumors in the limbs (arms or legs) are generally not as hard to remove as those at the base of the skull, in the spine, or in the pelvis.